 As I covered in the early part of this post, a direct route to self-realization and awareness is through past life regression.
 We’ve also covered why we forget parts of ourselves and worked through exercises to reveal and reconnect to even more of who we are, courageously and honestly.

 So, now it’s time to revisit the exploration of your past lives.
-There are many ways to approach this quest, so let me share a little about how I went about preparing for a major past-life sabbatical in search of meaning, purpose, and my Self.
+There are many ways to approach this quest, so let me share a little about how I prepared for a major past-life sabbatical in search of meaning, purpose, and Self.

 In my preparations for my sabbatical, an excursion to Scotland and Ireland where I connected with many of my past lives, I realized that I needed a focus.
 If I were to simply download all memories, it would be a massively overwhelming mishmash of data.